Boeing sees progress on 787, China, but supply chain risks loom - NewsBreak

 Boeing sees progress on 787, China, but supply chain risks loom

-SEATTLE, May 11 (Reuters) - Boeing Co (BA.N) said on Wednesday it would study an equity raise after unlocking deliveries of its 787 and returning its cash-cow 737 MAX to service in China, but flagged supply chain risks amid broader certification and industrial problems.
+SEATTLE (Reuters) - Boeing Co said on Wednesday it would study an equity raise after unlocking deliveries of its 787 and returning its cash-cow 737 MAX to service in China, but flagged supply chain risks amid broader certification and industrial problems.

 Resuming deliveries of 787 Dreamliners and clearing inventories of its 737 Max are vital for Boeing’s ability to emerge from overlapping crises.
 The pandemic and the grounding of its best-selling model after fatal crashes have drained its cash and saddled Boeing with debt.